dannydb/dannydb.github.io/index.md

 title: Danny DeBelius

 ---
 ### Experience

+#### Senior Front-End Designer

+_Planning Center, Carlsbad, CA_
+_July 2018 — Present_

+* Design and develop the Church Center — a congregant-facing React Native app for Android and iOS

 #### Graphics/Multimedia Editor

 _The New York Times, New York, N.Y._
-_July 2015 — Present_
+_July 2015 — July 2018_

 * Design and develop enterprise and multimedia story presentation
 * Contribute to internal tools used by Digital News Design and the Graphics desk

 #### News Application Designer

 _NPR, Washington, D.C._
 _April 2013 — June 2015_

 * Designed visuals and interactions for Visuals team projects
 * Authored HTML, LESS, CSS, Javascript and Python to realize project designs in code
 * Tested interfaces to improve user experience
 * Contributed to the NPR Visuals app template, dailygraphics rig and other open-source tools used in our project stack

 #### Senior User Experience Designer

 _NPR, Washington, D.C._
 _April 2011 — April 2013_

 * Led user interface design for StateImpact editorial platform and news applications
 * Contributed to the front-end development of StateImpact’s Wordpress theme and special projects
 * Collaborated with NPR user testing group to improve user experience

 #### Senior Web Designer

 _Las Vegas Sun, Henderson, Nev._
 _February 2009 — April 2011_

 * Oversaw visual design and front-end development of LasVegasSun.com and its mobile counterpart
 * Contributed to visual design and front-end development of LasVegasWeekly.com and 702.tv
 * Developed user interface prototype for Las Vegas Weekly’s iPhone app

 #### Design Producer

 _Rocky Mountain News, Denver, Colo._
 _March 2008 — February 2009_

 * Led front-end development in Django, ColdFusion and Movable Type environments
 * Collaborated with corporate user experience group to make site improvements based on usability testing
 * Refined site markup and information architecture to reach search engine optimization goals

 #### Site Manager

 _Wildwood Guitars, Louisville, Colo._
 _May 2006 — March 2008_

 * Oversaw design, front-end development, and content management of WildwoodGuitars.com

 <div class="page-break"></div>